 The GPS system is widely used to detect the position of a device.
-However, one of its problems is the relatively high energy consumption [10], [13].
-Moreover, it is not usable indoors where the satellite signals are not visible.
+However, one of its problems is the relatively high energy consumption [10], [14].
+Moreover, it is not usable indoors where the satellite signals are not visible and A-GPS (Assisted GPS) comes into play.
 Alternative positioning methods have therefore attracted a lot of attention.
-Particularly interesting are solutions which use low cost sensors with small energy consumption such as accelerometer, magnetometer (compass), and air pressure sensors [13], [15].
+They have been able to reduce energy consumption as well as provide direction to user mobility patterns [10], [14].
+Particularly interesting are solutions which use low cost sensors with small energy consumption such as accelerometer, magnetometer (compass), and air pressure sensors [14], [17].
 They allow position detection and route tracking with small energy consumption.
 Moreover, it is possible to embed such sensors in simple and cheap devices such as entry level mobile phones, fitness watches, or toys.

-A concrete example of the potential of such approach is that today many heart rates monitors are able to record the altitude curve of a training route.
+Real-world application A concrete example of the potential of such approach is that today many heart rates monitors are able to record the altitude curve of a training route.
 Moreover, people are eager to share their exercise data in various social services creating thus a crowd-sourced database of potential exercise routes.
 By matching a collected altitude curve with previously stored routes it would be possible to find out which route the person took.
 The problem is simplified by the fact that most routes follow paths or streets reducing the number of alternatives dramatically.
 However, difficulties arise e.g. from the differences in speed (especially when different forms of movement are involved: walking, running, biking), from the effect of route traversal direction, and from the daily variations in air pressure.